PSeegers97/ADSMotoric/README.md

 </ul>

 <h3>Planning</h3>
 In our project we decided to use an agile method for developing namely Scrum.
 But we changed it a bit so that we've got a project leader, a notes taker, developers and non-developers.
-The chart of done tasks can be seen Figure ?.
-(FIGURE ZAHL EINFÜGEN)
+The chart of done tasks can be seen Figure 2.
 <br/><br/>
 <details>
 <summary>Scrum chart board</summary>